sttp/Specification/Sections/Definitions.md

 ### Presentation Language

 This specification deals with the serialization and representation of data in external contexts.
 To help describe the format of the data a high-level programming syntax will be used.
+These formats are intended to represent data as it would be structured for transmission, i.e., on the wire format, and not necessarily that of how the data would be stored in memory.
 The syntax used resembles the "C" programming language, however its purpose is to be illustrative and not language accurate.

 #### Comments